splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 .. _compare-compare:

 ******************************************************************************************
-Compare the Splunk platform and Splunk Observability Cloud
+ the Splunk platform and Splunk Observability Cloud
 ******************************************************************************************

 .. meta::
    :description: This page explains the purpose and functionality differences between the Splunk platform and Splunk Observability Cloud.

-The Splunk platform and Observability Cloud are different platforms that work together for an end-to-end solution that meets your security and observability needs.
+The Splunk platform and Splunk Observability Cloud platforms work together for an end-to-end solution that meets your security and observability needs.

-Compare purpose
+Extend the power of Splunk into automated observability
 ==========================================================================================
-The Splunk platform enables you to collect, search, monitor, report, and analyze all of your real-time and historical machine data, making it the most thorough logging solution for security.
-With your Splunk platform instance, you can prevent security breaches and conduct IT and some observability investigations.
+The Splunk platform enables you to collect, search, monitor, report, and analyze all of your real-time and historical machine data, making it the most thorough logging solution for security and ITOps.
+With your Splunk platform instance, you can prevent security breaches and conduct IT and observability investigations with custom made tools created by in-house experts.

-Observability Cloud, on the other hand, provides comprehensive observability across your stack.
-Observability Cloud is the ideal toolset for SREs, developers, and DevOps engineers.
+With Splunk Observability Cloud, on the other hand, you have access to automated, out of the box, comprehensive observability across your stack.
+From day one, reliability engineers have an automatically generated service map showing dependencies and SLIs.
+Observability Cloud is the ideal toolset for SREs, developers, and DevOps engineers who need automated observability solutions that stream data in near-real time, allowing optimal reliability in an ephemeral, containerized environment.

 With Splunk Observability Cloud, you can:

 - Prevent site downtime